Treatment for Your Dog’s Bleeding Anus: Home Remedies and Medical Options

 Hemorrhagic gastroenteritis (HGE)/acute hemorrhagic diarrhea syndrome (AHDS)

 This scary diseaseopens in a new tab can make dogs very sick very quickly.
-Bloody diarrhea, often described as having a raspberry jam appearance, is accompanied by vomiting, anorexia, and lethargy.
-This syndromeopens in a new tab requires prompt veterinary care to prevent life-threatening complications.
+These dogs have a large amount of very bloody diarrhea, often described as having a raspberry jam appearance.
+It comes on quickly and may be accompanied by vomiting, anorexia, lethargy and/or belly pain.
+This syndrome requires prompt veterinary care to prevent life-threatening complications like dehydration.

 Polyps or masses

-Polyps can originate from the wall of the colon or rectum and dangle into the canal.
-Bleeding can occur when a polyp is irritated by passing stool.
-Cancer (benign or malignant) of the intestines often results in disruption of the normally smooth and slick surface of the intestinal wall.
-This can result in bleeding that is often seen as bloody streaks on the surface of a piece of stool.
+Polyps or cancerous tumorsopens in a new tab can originate from the wall of the colon or rectum, and bleeding can occur when these growths are irritated by passing stool.
+This can result in bleeding that is often seen as bloody streaks on the surface of their poop.

 Intestinal parasites

-Hookworms, roundworms, and whipworms are some of the most common opens in a new tab found in dogs.
-All three can cause enough irritation to result in bleeding, but hookworms and whipworms tend to be the worst because they latch onto the intestinal walls to feed.
+Hookworms, roundworms, giardia, and whipworms are some of the most common parasites found in dogsopens in a new tab.
+Any parasitic infection could potentially cause enough irritation to result in bleeding, usually in the form of bloody diarrhea.
+Hookworms and whipworms tend to be the worst because they do more damage when they latch onto the intestinal walls to feed.

 Bleeding disorders